aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 Methodology used is agile, which is why user stories should be used to identify requirements as it is more useful.

+User stories are helpful in understanding what potential users of the app might want to see in it.
+Moreover, it provides a better insight into how the users would be interacting with the features of the app.

 ## Prioritisation method

 ***MoSCoW technique*** has been chosen for prioritisation of requirements